Top festivals in Switzerland 2015

 The Interlaken Music Festival is one of the most important events on the Swiss classical music calendar.
 Performers at this annual spectacle always include leading international orchestras and soloists.
 Symphony and chamber music concerts fill the air during April.
 Check on the website for dates of concerts in the 54th Interlaken Music Festival in 2015.
 See www.interlaken-classics.ch.

 Easter, Summer and November: Lucerne Festival

 Three times every year, leading music performers from across the world – orchestras, conductors, soloists – convene in Lucerne to celebrate a festival of sound.
 Around 120,000 visitors attend the three festivals, of which the summer one is the largest, boasting some hundred classical and modern music events.
-Lucerne Festival at Easter runs for ten days during the Passion season, up to and including Palm Sunday, and places an emphasis on sacred music.
+Lucerne Festival at Easter runs for 10 days during the Passion season, up to and including Palm Sunday, and places an emphasis on sacred music.
 Lucerne Festival at the Piano is held every November and celebrates the art of pianism.
 For one week, classical and jazz pianists, new virtuosos and established masters, organists and harpsichord players alike fill the air with recitals, concertos and improvisations.
 The 2015 dates are: Easter Festival 21 to 29 March; Summer Festival 14 August to 13 September; and the Lucerne Festival at the Piano 21 to 29 November.
 See www.lucernefestival.ch.

 Third Monday in April: Sechseläuten (Six O'Clock Chimes), Zurich

-Members of all the guilds dress in costumes and celebrate the arrival of spring, which is climaxed by the burning of Böögg, a straw figure symbolizing winter.
+Members of all the guilds dress in costumes and celebrate the arrival of spring, which is climaxed by the burning of Böögg, a straw figure symbolising winter.
 Additionally, there are children's parades to keep the whole family entertained.
 In 2105 the Sechseläuten will be on 20 April.
 See www.sechselaeuten.ch.

 April–May: Ascona Music Festival